 In the UK, an estimated 60,000 children are affected by epilepsy.
 Epilepsy can start at any age, from childhood to adulthood, but it can sometimes be difficult to know if symptoms point to epilepsy with young children, as they display somewhat differently with a wider range of symptoms to adult epilepsy.
-Consultant neurosurgeon of the London Neurosurgery Partnership, Mr Irfan Malik, explains some of the ways childhood epilepsy can present itself, and what to be aware of.
+In this article we explain some of the ways childhood epilepsy can present itself, and what to be aware of.

 Epilepsy is a neurological condition, meaning it affects the brain and the nervous system.
 The brain uses electrical signals to control functions in the body, including thoughts, feelings, and senses.
 When there is a disruption in the signal, or a sudden burst of electrical activity in the brain, this can cause a seizure.
 Seizures can present in different ways depending on the part of the brain affected.